-You can check on your Missouri tax refund through the Return Inquiry System.
+You can check on your Missouri tax refund through the Return Tracker.
 There you will need to enter your SSN, filing status and the amount of your refund.

 The processing time for your tax return and refund will depend on when you file.
 The Montana Department of Revenue says that if you file your return in January, it may process your refund within a week.
 However, you may wait up to eight weeks if you file in April, which is generally when states receive the majority of returns.

-It’s possible to check you tax refund status by visiting the revenue department’s Refund Information page.
-On that page you can learn more about the state’s tax refunds and you can check the status of your refund.
+It’s possible to check your tax refund status by visiting the revenue department’s Refund Information page.
+On that page, you can learn more about the state’s tax refunds and you can check the status of your refund.
 Make sure to have your SSN, filing status and the exact amount of your refund handy to check your refund.

 New Jersey’s Division of Taxation allows taxpayers to check the status of refunds through its Online Refund Status Service.
 You will need to enter your SSN and the amount of your refund.